jzhang17/open-websets/langgraph/entity_qualification_agent_js/verification_prompt_template.md

 ### Your Action:

 Carefully review the 'Verification Issues', especially the `potential_name_mismatches_details` field.
 Your goal is to produce a new, complete 'qualificationSummary' that perfectly aligns with the 'Entities to Qualify' list.
+Each summary item must include the `index` provided with the entity.

 1.  **Correct Names**: For each entity, ensure its `entity_name` in the new summary **exactly matches** the corresponding name in the 'Entities to Qualify' list.
     - If `potential_name_mismatches_details` (within 'Verification Issues') lists an item (e.g., `summary_name`: "entityX", `qualify_list_name`: "entityX "), you **MUST** use the `qualify_list_name` (e.g., "entityX ") as the correct `entity_name` in your new summary for that entity.